weyoss/redis-smq/packages/redis-smq/README.md

 A High-Performance Redis Simple Message Queue for Node.js.

-The source code and documentation for RedisSMQ are in the main [redis-smq](https://github.com/weyoss/redis-smq) repo.
+The source code and documentation for RedisSMQ are in the main [redis-smq](https://github.com/weyoss/redis-smq) repository.

+## License

+This project is licensed under is released under the [MIT License](https://github.com/weyoss/redis-smq/blob/master/LICENSE).